Getresponse Review (2017)

 - It sends responsive emails and allows you to preview smartphone versions of your e-newsletters very easily.

-- It comes with a useful landing page creator - although you have to be on a more expensive plan to get the fully functional version of this.
+- It comes with a useful landing page creator - although you have to either be on a more expensive plan to get the fully functional version of this.

 - Its free trial is generous: you can try out all its features free for 30 days without the need to enter credit card details.